Addictively delicious and so easy to make, this best ever granola will become one of those recipes that is requested over and over!

 Last summer we spent a long weekend with family in the North Carolina mountains.
 Whenever we’re all together on a vacation, my daughter Cait, daughter-in-law Lindsay and I take turns planning the meals and enjoy helping each other in the kitchen.
-Lindsay brought a big container of homemade granola for breakfasts and snacking.
+Lindsay brought a big container of homemade granola for breakfasts and snacks.
 “This is the best ever granola!”, I told her one day, as I nibbled on a little handful.

 “Well, thank you.
 But it’s your recipe”, she laughed.